-This guide will give you a complete breakdown of a how to get a commercial drone license in the United States.
+This guide will give you a complete breakdown of a how to get a commercial drone license in the United States in 2020.

 According to FAA rules, a drone is an “Unmanned Aircraft System” (UAS) and anyone flying a drone for any commercial purpose must have a Remote Pilot Certificate (RPC) and fly by following the FAA Small-UAS Rules Part 107.

 The current Part 107 rules that drone pilots need to follow came out in 2016.
 The FAA made some updates in June 2018 that are included in this review of the requirements to get a drone license for commercial flying.

 What Does the FAA Define as the Commercial Use of a Drone?

 The FAA defines a “commercial purpose” in drone flying as any use of a drone that is done for payment including the receipt of in-kind services.

 To understand the distinction, a non-commercial use of a drone would be if a person flies a drone to capture images of a resort that they visit while on vacation.
 If the images are captured for home movies, there is no need for the drone pilot to have a license.

 A commercial use of a drone occurs, if that same person flies the same drone over the same resort to capture images for a promotional presentation of the resort and is paid for the footage.
 The payment may be made in cash or by in-kind services, such as receiving a room discount for doing the work.
 This commercial use of that drone requires a remote pilot’s certificate.